seanpreston/quaderno-api/sections/estimates.md

 }
 ```

 This will return `201 Created`, with the location of the new estimate in the Location header along with the current JSON representation of the estimate if the creation was a success.
-If the user does not have access to create new estimates, you'll see `403 Forbidden`.
+If the user does not have access to create new estimates, you'll see `401 Unauthorized`.

 ## Update estimate